 You might also have stabbing, burning, shooting pain, or the feeling of pins and needles when you have peripheral neuropathy.
 For many people with this condition, their symptoms become worse at night.

-During your appointment, Dr. Tarabishy conducts a comprehensive examination to identify the cause of your neuropathy to treat any reversible causes immediately.
-Based on your diagnosis and symptoms, he might recommend several different therapies, including:
+During your appointment, the team conducts a comprehensive examination to identify the cause of your neuropathy to treat any reversible causes immediately.
+Based on your diagnosis and symptoms, they might recommend several different therapies, including:

-For some forms of neuropathy, Dr. Tarabishy might also recommend radiofrequency ablation.
+For some forms of neuropathy, the team might also recommend radiofrequency ablation.
 This therapy uses radio waves to disrupt the pain signals sent from your nerves.

-For more information on neuropathy treatments, call Enhance Center or schedule an appointment online today.
+For more information on neuropathy treatments, call restorative Physical Medicine or schedule an appointment online today.